BurntSushi/globset/GUIDE.md

 * `--files`: Print the files that ripgrep *would* search, but don't actually search them.
 * `-a/--text`: Search binary files as if they were plain text.
-* `-z/--search-zip`: Search compressed files (gzip, bzip2, lzma, xz).
+* `-z/--search-zip`: Search compressed files (gzip, bzip2, lzma, xz, lz4,
+  brotli, zstd).
 This is disabled by default.
 * `-C/--context`: Show the lines surrounding a match.
-* `--sort-files`: Force ripgrep to sort its output by file name.
+* `--sort path`: Force ripgrep to sort its output by file name.
 (This disables parallelism, so it might be slower.)
 * `-L/--follow`: Follow symbolic links while recursively searching.
 * `-M/--max-columns`: Limit the length of lines printed by ripgrep.